1966 theft of the Jules Rimet Trophy: Futile pursuit

 Mears was suffering from an asthma attack so his wife answered instead and gave the phone to the "assistant McPhee" (who was DI Buggy).
 "Jackson" was nervous but finally agreed to arrange a switch and told "McPhee" to come to Battersea Park to meet him at the gate.

 Buggy drove to the park, followed by a number of unmarked Flying Squad vehicles, and met "Jackson".
 Buggy showed him the suitcase and Jackson failed to notice that most of the money was scrap paper.
 Buggy insisted on seeing the trophy before handing over the money and said he feared that somebody would try to rob him.
 Jackson stepped into Buggy's car and agreed to lead him to the trophy.

 On the way Jackson noticed the Flying Squad van that followed them and got nervous.
 At a traffic light in Kennington Park Road, he told Buggy to stop and said he was going to get the trophy.
 When he walked away, the van stopped Jackson and he disappeared around the corner.
 When Buggy intended to follow him, he reappeared and Buggy told him to get back to the car.
 Soon after Jackson jumped off the moving vehicle and ran away.
 Buggy pursued him first with a car and then on foot until he captured him in a house garden, revealed that he was a police officer and arrested him.
 Other officers came to escort Jackson to Kennington police station.

-At the station police recognized that 'Jackson' was Edward Betchley, a petty thief and used car dealer who had been convicted of theft and receiving stolen goods.
+At the station, police recognised that "Jackson" was Edward Betchley, a petty thief and used car dealer who had been convicted of theft and receiving stolen goods.
 Betchley denied that he had stolen the cup and claimed that he could retrieve it if he was granted bail, which was denied.
 He was formally charged with the theft of the trophy and breaking and entering.
 Betchley claimed that someone he knew only as "The Pole" had offered him £500 to act as a middleman.
-Mrs Coombes, who had seen a strange man in the Central Hall, identified him but the security guard did not recognize him.
+Mrs Coombes, who had seen a strange man in the Central Hall, identified him but the security guard did not recognise him.

 Recovery of the trophy

 On 27 March, David Corbett and his dog Pickles were walking in the Beulah Hill district of southeast London, when Pickles began to sniff at a parcel that was lying under the hedge of Corbett's house.
 It was wrapped in an old newspaper, tied with string.
-When he opened the parcel, he recognized the trophy when he noticed the winner's names on the bottom.
+When he opened the parcel, he recognised the trophy when he noticed the winner's names on the bottom.
 He handed the parcel to the police at Gipsy Hill police station.

 Police took Corbett and the trophy to Cannon Row police station where Harold Mayes of the FA identified the trophy.
 Police briefly suspected that Corbett was involved with the theft but he had an alibi.

 Police announced the recovery of the trophy the next morning but retained the Cup as evidence until 18 April.
 They returned it to the FA before the opening of the tournament.